 Are questions of ethnicity more prevalent here in Canada (and the United States)?
 Possibly, since both nations were built on mass immigration.
 Does that mean North American readers scrutinize diversity more than those in Europe or worldwide?
 Maybe.

 What do you think?
 Should the Harry Potter films have tried to reflect today’s population to bridge the gap between the whiteness of Britain in the 1990s and its current demographic?
-Should we throw accuracy out the window?
+Should we throw the idea of accuracy out the window?
 Going forward, what should the cast of spinoffs like Fantastic Beasts and Where to Find Them look like?
 Are J.K.
 Rowling’s efforts at diverse representation tokenistic, or am I not giving her enough credit?

 Who knows, maybe in 20 years we’ll get a remake that fulfills all its potential for representation, and the concept of a “diversity quota” will be so outdated that it’s laughable.
 Only time will tell.